jundalisay/spblist/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 Thus, Kant ends up defning good and bad arbitrarily according to his whim, just as the Church defined it as they liked.

-What theologians call 'God', Kant calls Pure Reason.
-Both God and Pure Reason need no experiential proof, and there is no room for debate or dialectics regarding them.
+**What theologians call 'God', Kant calls Pure Reason**.* Both God and Pure Reason need no experiential proof, and there is no room for debate or dialectics regarding them.

+{{< n n="Tehcnically, 'God' to Kant is 'Providence' and Pure Reason is the discovery of that Providence" >}}

+> What theologians call 'God', Kant calls Pure Reason

 Both Theology and Pure Reason have no practical use since their meat is in the abstract or theoretical dimension only.

 Both theolgians and epistemologists gain revenue by selling books and a fee or tithe from its believers or students as college debt.
 Theologians were then known as mendicant scholars, just as epistemologists are known as philosophers flipping burgers.